Classroom Rules and Procedures: How to Tackle Your First Two Weeks

 Element #2: Class procedures

-Procedures explain how we do things.
+(Procedures explain how we do things in class.)

 Procedures ensure that everyone is on the same page.
 They prevent you from explaining yourself over and over.
 Procedures create a flow to your class and help put students at ease because they know how to navigate the classroom.
 Procedures have to be taught and reinforced throughout the year.